Helveg/nestjs-multi-provider/README.md

 # NestJS patch for multi provider pattern

 This package patches the [Nest.js](https://nestjs.com/) `Module` decorator so that you can somewhat straightforwardly use the multi-provider pattern.
+This package lets you specify the `multi` flag to providers.
+You can then collect these providers into an array using the `collect` function in the `imports` attribute of a target module, and inject the collected array of provided values anywhere in the target module.

 ## Installation